Adaptive Sampling for Minimax Fair Classification: Empirical Results

-We now compare the performance of the different sampling schemes on 4 image datasets: {\em UTKFace}, {\em MNIST}, {\em FashionMNIST}, and {\em Cifar10}, using CNN classifiers.
-Since our goal is to demonstrate the benefits of adaptive dataset construction, and not to achieve the highest accuracy, we use a small CNN and run the experiments with small values of $n$~($\leq 1000$).
-We report the details of the CNN architecture and data transforms in Appendix~\ref{appendix:experiments}.
+\tbf{Image Datasets.} We also compare the performance of the different sampling schemes on larger scale problems and more complex hypothesis classes.
+To this end we use three image datasets: {\em UTKFace}~\citep{zhifei17}, {\em FashionMNIST}~\citep{Xiao18}, and {\em Cifar10}~\citep{Krizhevsky09} with CNNs.
+We use the heuristic variants of the $\Aopt$, with $c_1=0$, and \ttt{Greedy} algorithms with batch sizes of 50.
+The CNN architecture, data transforms, and further algorithm parameters are detailed in Appendix~\ref{appendix:experiments}.

-For this experiment, we use the heuristic variants of $\Aopt$, \epsg, and \empirical algorithms with parameters $(n_0, k_0, b_0) = (10, 4, 50)$.
-The term $c_0$ for $\Aopt$ and $\epsilon$ for \epsg are both set to $0.1$.
-The {\em UTKFace} dataset consists of face images with annotations of age, gender, and ethnicity.
+The {\em UTKFace} dataset consists of face images annotated with age, gender, and ethnicity.
 We choose $Y = \{\ttt{Male,Female}\}$ and set $\mc{Z}$ to the five ethnicities.
-We run 5 trials of each algorithm with $n=1000$.
-The other three datasets: {\em MNIST}, {\em FashionMNIST}, and {\em Cifar10}, all have 10 labels.
-In each case, we pair the labels to get 5 binary classification tasks (one for each pair), and consider the problem of drawing samples from these 5 pairs to learn a binary classifier which performs equally well on all 5 tasks.
-The choice of the pairs (described in Appendix~\ref{appendix:experiments}) is based on the existing confusion matrices to include pairs that are both \emph{easy} and \emph{hard} to classify.
-We again run 5 trials of all the schemes with $n=500$ for {\em MNIST} and {\em FashionMNIST}, and $n=1000$ for {\em Cifar10}.
+The minimum test accuracy, over all attributes, is shown in Figure~\ref{fig:face} and demonstrates a clear separation between the adaptive algorithms and both \ttt{Uniform} and \ttt{Uncurated} sampling. \ttt{Uncurated} does particularly poorly in the low sample regime here, in contrast with the {\em Adult} dataset, where \ttt{Uncurated} performed comparably to the adaptive algorithms.
+This is because, for {\em Adult} dataset, the lowest accuracy attribute is over-represented in the dataset with white men at $63\%$ of all samples.
+Whereas, for {\em UTKFace}, the accuracy was lowest for Asian people, who are under-represented in the available data at only $14\%$ of all samples.

-We report the performance (i.e.,~the minimum test accuracy of the final classifier over 5 attributes/tasks) of the algorithms in Table~\ref{tab:real_datasets}.
-We also show how the performance changes with $n$ for {\em FashionMNIST} and {\em Cifar10} in Fig.~\ref{fig:real_datasets}, and for the other two datasets in Appendix~\ref{appendix:experiments}.
-The results show that the adaptive schemes consistently outperform the \ttt{Uniform} baseline, thus, providing evidence for the benefits of active dataset construction for practical ML problems.
+The other two datasets, {\em FashionMNIST} and {\em Cifar10}, were chosen to provide a controlled setting to demonstrate the existence of hard and easy attributes on real-world data.
+For both, we divide the labels into 5 pairs and assign each an "attribute".
+The pairs were chosen according to existing confusion matrices to have pairs that are both easy and hard to distinguish from each other, see Appendix~\ref{appendix:experiments} for more details.